pathway27/GTH-Barcelona-Tramoji/README.md

 ## :books: Description

-- We rely on the global **community** to express and understand the meta language being made.
+- We rely on the global **community** to express and understand the meta language being created.
-- We have **accessibility** by having a language that trancends the natural languages, emoji.
-  Using this people can express without directly talking to each other.
+- We account for **accessibility** by having a language that transcends the natural ones: emoji.
+In this way, people can express without any language barriers.
-- There is a sense of **sustainability** by promoting unknown local areas.
+- There is a sense of **sustainability** by promoting unknown local areas and redistributing mass tourism from main hubs.

-* The development tools used to build the project;
+* The development tools used to build the project:
 - We use React for the front end with Google Maps using Material UI, with data seeded from users using Python.

 ## :hugs: Maintainers